-Scholes International Airport began service as Galveston Municipal Airport in 1931.
+Scholes International Airport began service as Galveston Municipal Airport in 1931, but was officially dedicated May 14, 1932.
 Then in 1942 the airport was expanded and re-designated for use by the U.S. Army for World War II.
 In 1945, the federal government deactivated the airport and turned it over to the City of Galveston.

 The original airport terminal opened in 1950 and was considered the most modern of its type in the southwest with fancy amenities such as air conditioning.
 The 10,000 sq. ft. terminal building was renovated and reopened on April 7, 2011.